do1fmd/BV9900Pro-optimization/README.md

 Anyhow, I am not responsible, if you will damage your phone!
 You are continuing at your own risk!
 By the way, all your data will be lost when unlocking the bootloader!

-If you follow this guide, you hopefully will get a working rooted BV9900 Pro with MicroG and mostly debloated.
+If you follow this guide, you hopefully will get a working rooted BV9900 Pro with MicroG (via Nanodroid) and mostly debloated.
 In this guide I am working with official firmware version BV9900Pro_EEA_S900AA_V1.0_20201105V07.
 Blackview uploaded this version to MEGA and it can be found here: [Download](https://mega.nz/file/vLAnzQDb#AASpRKEQwCOhKTNXtxAPVX2nocLnCZgUdgeFxwDfzg4)
 Since you should not trust any random links, I will give you the [source here](https://bbs.blackview.hk/viewtopic.php?f=300&t=538469&start=170)